MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v4.md

 **`signingIdentity`** - **Signing identity**<br>
 `string`.
 Optional.
 Use when `signingOption = manual`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-(Optional) Enters a signing identity override with which to sign the build.
+Enters a signing identity override with which to sign the build.
 This may require unlocking the default keychain on the agent machine.
 If no value is entered, the Xcode project's setting will be used.
 <!-- :::editable-content-end::: -->
 <br>